Blogs | IDCC Health Services in Brooklyn

 4. Surgery: In severe cases of infection or trauma, surgery may be necessary to drain the affected area or correct nasal damage.

-Preventive measures: To prevent scabs, it’s essential to maintain a nasal care routine, avoid exposure to irritants, and keep the nasal passages properly moisturized.
-Additionally, avoiding nasal trauma or exposure to extremely dry or polluted environments can help reduce the risk of scabbing.
+Preventive measures: To prevent scabs, it’s essential to maintain a care routine, avoid exposure to irritants, and keep the passages properly moisturized.
+Additionally, avoiding trauma or exposure to extremely dry or polluted environments can help reduce the risk of scabbing.

 Sources: